 If you run a bar, restaurant, bakery, food truck, or catering outfit in need of help, you should start gathering documentation now and apply starting May 3, 2021.

-Join the SBA South Florida District Office for a webinar to introduce the Restaurant Revitalization Fund Grant program before it goes live for applications in the near future.
+Join the SBA South Florida District Office for a brief introduction to the Restaurant Revitalization Fund Grant program.

-The webinar will feature the available information on the RRF grant including eligibility and use of funds.
-Staff will take questions after the presentation.
+The video will feature the available information on the RRF grant including eligibility and use of funds.

 – Supplemental documents